New Zealand Certificate in Automotive Engineering (Level 3)

 Entry requirements

-• A minimum of 10 credits in literacy and numeracy and NCEA Level 2, or be able to demonstrate suitable knowledge, skills or work experience.
+• Have a minimum of 10 credits in literacy and numeracy and NCEA Level 2, or be able to demonstrate suitable knowledge, skills or work experience*

-• Applicants are also required to attend an information session where students must demonstrate their ability, interest, motivation and commitment to succeed in the programme.
+• Attend an information session where you’ll be required to demonstrate your ability, interest, motivation and commitment to succeed in the programme

 Where students meet the entry criteria and the programme is over-subscribed, the following will apply in order: